mauricio/recipes/README.md

 * [Occhio di bue - Olho de boi em PT](https://www.youtube.com/watch?v=JBQDUSB5iRc&feature=youtu.be)
 * [Occhio di Bue - Italian recipe](http://ricette.giallozafferano.it/Occhio-di-bue.html)

+### Occhio di Bue

+#### Ingredients

+* 500g flour
+* 250g unsalted butter, cold
+* 200g  confectioner's sugar
+* 4 egg yolks
+* 1 teaspoon of vanilla

+#### Steps

+To a container (or mixer bowl) add flour then butter.
+Mix until there are no butter spots visible.
+Add confectioner's sugar, vanilla, yolks and mix until it hardens.
+Mix manually now and cut in two or four parts.

+Turn on the oven at 200C or 395F.
+Leave the dough in fridge for half an hour then bring back and cut, send to the oven in batches for 15 minutes or until they're golden.

 ### Oreo and dark chocolate Fudges

 * 400g de chocolate meio amargo picado